XinYing0905/SuperIdol5/TaskAnalysis.md

 - Confusion and irritation arise from unclear content and tool limitations.<br>
 - Users frequently abandon the process before reaching a solution.<br>
 - Negative experiences reduce trust and motivation to seek help again.

-4.  **Accessibility Concerns**<br>
-- Legal resources do not cater to low-spec devices or unstable internet connections.Many people are excluded from accessing their rights due to digital limitations.

 5. **Recommendations**<br>
 - Create fast, efficient platforms that work well on all types of mobile devices.<br>